I equate intuition with personal empowerment. I also equate it with self-care, which I believe is another form of personal empowerment.

-Intuitive insights, oftentimes referred to as extrasensory perception (ESP), can be felt, seen, heard, smelled, and even tasted.
+Intuitive insights, sometimes referred to as extrasensory perception (ESP) or psychic “hits”, can be smelled, heard, tasted, felt and seen.

-For all intuition is referred to as our sixth sense, it actually can use any one of, or combination of two or more of, or even all five of our physical senses to communicate its wisdom.
+Our intuition is referred to as our sixth sense, and yet that’s misleading.
+In actuality, it can use any one of – or any combination of – all five of our physical senses to communicate its wisdom.

 When I smell fresh-baked bread in my house, and I haven’t been baking bread (or anything, for that matter), I know my maternal great-grandmother is present.